-Addiction to cocaine can manifest in a variety of ways, but there are common symptoms that are often demonstrated in heavy users who are dependent on the drug.
+Addiction to cocaine, like other drugs, can manifest in a variety of ways, but there are common symptoms that are often demonstrated in heavy users who are dependent on the drug.

 Over-excitement: Cocaine is a strong stimulant which causes a rapid build-up of dopamine in the brain.
 When high on cocaine, a person will be extremely talkative and appear excited.

 Legal problems: As addiction takes stronger hold in a user’s life, more from other areas of their lives are sacrificed so they can do more of the substance.
 This often shows itself in trouble with the police and law in general, particularly in relation to theft and crime.

 Avoiding obligations: As a user falls further into addiction, other areas of their lives are sacrificed.
 This can include meeting friends and family, missing work or being fired from work and the neglect of the self, such as in basic hygiene.

 Depression: As cocaine so heavily impacts dopamine regulation in the brain, it often leads to depression and depressive thoughts in users – particularly if they are experiencing withdrawal from the substance.

 Mental Health: The mental health effects of cocaine addiction and use include sudden mood swings, irritability and lack of concentration.
 When someone enters cocaine withdrawal they may also experience depression, lethargy and a lack of enthusiasm.
 These psychological symptoms can become worse with prolonged cocaine addiction.